How I stopped judging myself (the inner critic behind self-development)

 ~

-But when you are reading this post, I know that you’re desiring an easeful life— that isn’t just beautiful on the outside but is also kind to yourself on the inside.
+But if you finally got to this point of this article, I know that you’re desiring an easeful life— that isn’t just beautiful on the outside but is also kinder to yourself on the inside.
 And that’s what healing your inner critic does to you.
-It is the ultimate spring cleaning for the soul.
+It is the ultimate spring cleaning for the soul, so you can experience that the softness, beauty, and awe that life has to offer you.
+For only then, can we actually create a life that is joyful to you.